Britons head online in hunt for Black Friday bargains

 UNPRECEDENTED DEMAND ONLINE

-At the huge Westfield shopping center in east London, close to the London 2012 Olympic stadium, trading was lively rather than frenzied.
+At the huge Westfield shopping centre in east London, close to the London 2012 Olympic stadium, trading was lively rather than frenzied.

 Shaquille Simon, a 21 year-old McDonald's manager, said he bought two TVs online from Tesco at midnight: "I bought one for me and one for my mum.
 Why not?"